climateaction-tech/grid-aware-software/elephant-in-room.md

 The first model shows that because carbon-aware computing does not assume energy demand reduction, only greener compute whatever the demand, it will hardly slow down our race to <a href="https://en.wikipedia.org/wiki/Tipping_points_in_the_climate_system">planetary tipping points</a>.

-Business as usual results in a 3 times increase in emissions by 2040 - most of the planet's carbon budget.
-With the adjustments to carbon-aware computing in scenarios 1 and 2, it will be 2.8 times.
-That 0.2 factor does matter.
-Every single reduction counts and buys us days, months, years before irreversible milestones.
-But it is hardly the solution.
+Business as usual (BAU) would mean an 800% increase in computer-related electricty demand by 2040, and a 310% increase in our sector's emissions by 2040 - most of the planet's carbon budget.

-The second model shows that specifically the reductions from location shifting are very modest.
-Even if there were no issues with demand, capacity and curtailment, realistic scenarios give around 3% reductions in emissions generated by computing electricity use.
-This is because of the overhead in location shifting and the embodied carbon of the required excess capacity.

-In contrast, if we achieved a 50% reduction in computing related electricity demand, the increase in emissions by 2050 would be 0.2 times; and combined with grid-aware computing, 0.18 times.
-In this scenario, grid-aware computing might be not a bandaid, but a small but definite element in some form of homeostasis: true sustainability.

-One course of action is to prioritise where our resource usage goes and make sure it happens in a fair and equitable way across all nations.
+At current computing demand growth rates, implementing carbon-aware computing with the adjustments we propose, by 20240 computing-related emissions would rise by 280%.
+Every single reduction counts and buys us days, months, years before irreversible milestones, so that 20% difference matters.
+But it still spells disaster.
+Like placing a bandaid on a serious wound.

+In contrast, demand reduction has an exponential effect. if our sector continued to grow, but managed to limit that growth to 26% between now and 2040, our computer-related emissions that year would be 50% of what they are today, accounting for the rise in renewables.
+With our proposed carbon aware improvements, the emissions savings would be 56%.
+In this scenario, our improved carbon-aware computing might be not a bandaid, but one of the ingredients of a genuine solution to our sector and our planet's environmental challenge.

+This goes back to our call for more holistic, long term, systemic thinking on the relationship between computing and the increasingly decarbonising energy grid, where demand response mechanisms will become increasingly necessary, as well as the opportunities of distributed computing and distributed energy systems to at least complement the predominant centralised model of massive data centres and power plants.

+Fundamentally, what we are calling for is for some innovative backcasting, that can translate the global carbon budget into a tech energy budget, over a critical timeline, and identify the innovations, integrations and optimisations needed to not just operate but thrive in those scenarios.

+Carbon aware computing implies a wider vision of the relationship between emissions and electricity demand, consumption, generation and management.
+The event-driven architecture of our early implementations is a great foundation on which to build.
+The refinements we offer in proposals 1 and 2 may mitigate the risks and optimise the benefits.
+But there is also an opportunity to think bigger, into how we implement, expand and evolve such patterns at scale with key energy and policy partners in a way that not just optimises our emissions, but reduces net consumption in a fair and equitable way across all nations.
 The concept of improved carbon-aware computing could be hugely helpful.
-Especially so if data centres interact with grids and seek assent to use electricity or other resources in a dynamic way, as we described above, but against a specific budget.
-We touched on this in scenario 1 as well.
-What those budgets should be, and for what types of compute activity will require some thought.
-Nevertheless, this is a vital step to put checks and balances in place to shape computing’s demand and ensure the basic human needs of a local population are met before the profits of Big Tech.

-#### Data centres are considered "critical infrastructure"

-A hurdle we have to overcome when implementing something like this is that right now, data centres are considered "critical infrastructure", whatever type of compute they're running.
-This means they automatically get preferential access to the grid.
-When grid operators are deciding who to provide power to at times of strain, they often receive priority the same way hospitals might as well.

-This is also partly why in West London in 2022, <a href="https://www.datacenterdynamics.com/en/news/report-home-building-to-halt-in-west-london-due-to-data-center-power-demands/">datacentres were able to get grid access ahead of the construction of new houses</a>.

-It's possible to flip it around so the default is that data centres only pull power from the grid when there is excess green energy that needs to be used.
-In this scenario, it's likely big operators would just source their own local off-grid power, which is almost universally more co2 emitting because year round onsite power usually relies on fossil fuels.
+If this article sparks a conversation on what these patterns could look like for data centres, for AI, for blockchains, and indeed for power plants, for renewable energy providers and infrastructure vendors, for investors and regulators, there is no doubt that breakthroughs would follow.

 ## Next section